Seshra/viper-probe-droid/Documentation/main_viper_config.js_technical_documentation.md

 };
 ```

 b.
-This next section is the standard PCT data points populated in the form elements.
-This is where the if statement is
+This next section is where the "if" statement is located that only runs the code on specific form pages.
+This code
-located that only runs the code on specific form pages.
-This code block also starts the viper.spPCTSet() function.
+starts the viper.spPCTSet() function to ultimately write the Snowplow cookies.

 ```
 if (viper.dom.pathname === "/en/cloud-backup/business-solutions/contact-an-expert/"